 Best Books for Teens: YA Books

 When I was at KidLitCon 2010 (a blogging conference for those who are passionate about children’s literature thus including children’s librarians, teachers, moms –ok, I was the sole mom blogger, authors and publishing houses) a couple of weeks ago, I noticed that most of the authors there were either MG (Middle Grade) or YA (Young Adult).
-After hearing so much news on the death of picture books, I thought to myself, ” Isn’t this strange how picture books sales are plummeting but Young Adult books are on the rise?”
+After hearing so much news on the death of picture books, I thought to myself, ” Isn’t this strange how picture book sales are plummeting but Young Adult books are on the rise?”
 So when waiting in the long lunch line, I asked those around me who turned out to all be Young Adult authors why this was the case.
 The answer: adults.
 Adults are reading YA books on droves.
 Think Twilight series.

 That makes total sense to me.
-When I was in junior high, my friends and I went from Newbery books to, of all things and I’m a little embarrassed to talk about it, Harlequin Romances.
+When I was in junior high, my friends and I went from Newbery books too, of all things and I’m a little embarrassed to talk about it, Harlequin Romances.
 We’d race through stacks of them in a week and share them amongst ourselves before returning them to the public library.
-There were these 5 standard plots as I recall; all ridiculous but none more ridiculous than the woman being forced to marry the tall, handsome, super wealthy guy in order to pay off her father’s debt.
+There were these 5 standard plots as I recall; all ridiculous but none more ridiculous than the woman being forced to marry the tall, handsome, super-wealthy guy in order to pay off her father’s debt.
 OK, that was one of my favorite plots.

 Now we have Young Adult literature.
 It’s like Harlequin Romances, just better and without repetitive plots.
-Where was YA lit back in the 70’s?
+Where was YA lit back in the ’70s?
 Did I miss that shelf at the library or was it still in its infancy?
 The plots are, bear with me, a version of the Harlequin romances.
 Right?
-Vampire, werewolves, wolf that turn to boys … anyway, I am on board with Young Adult and I am excited to read all of these books!
+Vampire, werewolves, a wolf that turn to boys … anyway, I am on board with Young Adult and I am excited to read all of these books!
 What are your favorite YA books?
 You don’t have to be a teen to have an opinion!

 The 2010 Teens’ Top Ten are: